The life and accomplishments of an influential leader in the desegregated South

 “Provides an in-depth view of the role of a race woman during the post–civil rights movement.
 Maxwell-Roddey’s presence in academic, local, and civil circles produced dividends that are being reaped by a community that is still unaware of her influence.”—Reginald K. Ellis, author of Between Washington and Du Bois: The Racial Politics of James Edward Shepard

-This biography of educational activist and Black studies pioneer Bertha Maxwell-Roddey examines a life of remarkable achievements and leadership in the early years of the desegregated South.
+This biography of educational activist and Black studies forerunner Bertha Maxwell-Roddey examines a life of remarkable achievements and leadership in the desegregated South.
 Sonya Ramsey modernizes the nineteenth-century term “race woman” to describe how Maxwell-Roddey and her peers turned hard-won civil rights and feminist milestones into tangible accomplishments in North Carolina and nationwide from the late 1960s to the 1990s.

 Using oral histories and primary sources that include private records from numerous Black women’s home archives, Ramsey illuminates the intersectional leadership strategies used by Maxwell-Roddey and other modern race women to dismantle discriminatory barriers in the classroom and the boardroom.
 Bertha Maxwell-Roddey offers new insights into desegregation, urban renewal, and the rise of the Black middle class through the lens of a powerful leader’s life story.